 12 September 2019

-This bill would grant indefinite leave to remain in the UK to all EEA nationals, and their family and extended family members, who were resident in the United Kingdom on the date the UK left the European Union.
-It would amend the Immigration Act 1971 to provide permanent residency for these people.
-The bill originates in the House of Lords and is currently at the second reading in the Lords.
+This bill would grant indefinite leave to remain in the UK to all EEA nationals, and their family members and extended family members, who were living in Britain on the date the UK left the EU.
+It would achieve this by amending the Immigration Act 1971 to guarantee permanent residence for those people, ensuring a lasting right to stay regardless of future rules.

 Generated 21 February 2026